HelenDrug/100-days-of-code/log.md

 ### Day 51: April 19, 2020
 ##### React
 **Today's Progress**: Continued to watch React course at Pluralsight and understood better now how to take input from the user and interract with it.
 Also I learned how to work with Ajax calls.
 This #React course is the best in explanation so far :)

+### Day 52: April 20, 2020
+##### React
+**Today's Progress**: Today I started to build Star Match Game from react course at Pluralsight.
+First I wrote static markup in JSX and logic in JavaScript (all finctions for the game).
+Than I had to extract reusable components from that.
+So instead of one main component I ended up with 3 components.
+After that I worked with view functions - to reflect state on the UI.
+Such an excersise is truly teaches you a lot!